fyne-io/developer.fyne.io/api/v1.3/size.md

 ```go
 func (s Size) Union(s2 Size) Size
 ```
 Union returns a new Size that is the maximum of the current Size and s2.

-Deprecated: use Max() instead
+<div class="deprecated"> Deprecated: use Max() instead</div>